Telemedicine Frequently Asked Questions (FAQs)

 Do private insurance plans usually cover telemedicine services?

-15 states require that private insurers cover telehealth the same as they cover in-person services.
+20 states and the District of Columbia require that private insurers cover telehealth the same as they cover in-person services.
 Many other insurers cover at least some telehealth service--and many more have expressed interest in expanding their telehealth coverage.
 To find out if your insurance company covers telehealth services, please contact your benefits manager.